invidian/secure-and-reproducible-arch-linux/README.md

 ###### [Physical access to your unlocked device](#physical-access-to-your-unlocked-device)

-If an attacker manages to posses your mobile device unlocked (e.g. stealing it), they immediately get access to all your data.
+If an attacker manages to posses your mobile device unlocked (e.g. stealing it), they immediately get access to all your data **and all online services you are logged into.**

 #